The Frog's Legacy

-"The Frog's Legacy" is the sixth Christmas special episode of the BBC sitcom, Only Fools and Horses.
+"The Frog's Legacy" is the sixth Christmas special episode of the BBC sitcom Only Fools and Horses.
 It was first broadcast on 25 December 1987.
 In the episode, the Trotters search for the hidden gold legacy of Freddie "The Frog" Robdal, an old friend of their mother's.

 Synopsis

 Del Boy, Rodney and Albert travel to Hampshire to attend the wedding of Trigger's niece, Lisa, who appeared in the episode "Tea for Three".
 Whilst there, Trigger's Aunt Reenie Turpin (Joan Sims) informs Del about a Peckham-based gentleman thief, Freddie "The Frog" Robdal, from the early 1960s.

 It is revealed that Del and Rodney's mother met Robdal and "befriended" him (a euphemism for Del's mother having had a brief sexual affair with him, as was revealed she had done many times with a number of men throughout the series' development) before Rodney was born and while she and her husband Reg were in the midst of an argument.
 Reenie describes Robdal as a very strait-laced man, into French wine and paintings.
-In 1963, Robdal and his gang broke into a bank in London and stole £250,000 in gold bullion; the rest of the gang were apprehended by the Police, but Robdal fled with the gold and hid it.
+In 1963, Robdal and his gang broke into a bank in London and stole £250,000 in gold bullion; the rest of the gang were apprehended by the police, but Robdal fled with the gold and hid it.
 It is on this information that Del embarks on a mission to find the lost gold, having inherited it from his mother on her death, who in turn, had had it bequeathed to her by Robdal in his will.

 Uncle Albert, who met Robdal during the war, finishes the tale later in the episode by stating that shortly after stealing the gold, and whilst still on the run from the police, Robdal and an explosives expert known as "Jelly" Kelly, robbed a post office.
 During the robbery, Robdal inadvertently sat on a detonator, killing them both.
 Del mentions that he was told that Robdal had an affair with a married woman who lived on the estate and wonders why he left everything to Del and Rodney's mother.
-He also mentions that Robdal allegedly had a child by that woman who would be approximately Rodney's age now.
+He also mentions that Robdal allegedly had a child with that woman, who would be approximately Rodney's age now.
 Rodney overhears this absent-minded comment and starts thinking about the possibility that he may very well be that child, though Albert dismisses it as a rumour.